mariapesm/telex/docs/recipients.md

 ### Activate/deactivate a recipient; and/or refresh the verification URL

-- To refresh the verification URL, just pass in the callback_url during PUT requests
+- To refresh the verification URL, just pass in `refresh: true` during PUT requests
 - To set the active / inactive flag, set that also.

 #### Request